 While the 'five-best-count' rule remains for the final classification at the end of the season, it should be noted that we require one of those five races to be a SuperTrail in 2018.
 If no SuperTrail is among the races run by an individual, his or her points total will be reduced by 250 points.
 This amendment is being introduced to avoid a situation whereby a runner collects high doses of points in some of the more remote or less competitive races on our calendar.

-There will be six SuperTrail races in 2018, whereby UTKC in Thailand, the 9 Dragons Ultra in Hong Kong and the Penang Eco 100 in Malaysia have already been confirmed.
-The allocation of the SuperTrail event for Indonesia, Japan and Philippines will be done soon.
+There will be six SuperTrail races in 2018, whereby UTKC in Thailand, the 9 Dragons Ultra in Hong Kong, Cordillera Mountain Ultra and the Penang Eco 100 in Malaysia have already been confirmed.
+The allocation of the SuperTrail event for Indonesia and Japan will be done soon.

 The Asia Trail Master Championship series continues to offer challenges and opportunities for runners of all levels and characteristics, mountain goats and quick rabbits.

 General rule: The points system is designed to be easily understood on purpose.
 Runners score points in each Asia Trail Master series race that they finish, as long as the race distance qualifies for Asia Trail Master points.
 Runners score two kinds of points: